Smoking, Drinking and Drug Use among Young People in England

 - pupils' attitudes to these behaviours

 - predictors of the likelihood of smoking, drinking and drug use among school

 The answers will not include names or address on, so no-one who sees them will know whose they are.
 The answers from the questionnaire will then be put together with the answers collected from thousands of other young people.
 Together they will be used to find out about young people.

 The answers will be completely confidential so young people need not be afraid to answer the questions truthfully - they won't get into any trouble!
 It's really important that the answers are accurate so, young people are advised to leave any questions they are uncomfortable answering blank.

 The results collected are used for research purposes only and the findings won't identify anyone who took part.

 You will never receive any junk mail as a result of speaking to us.
 We never pass on your details to other organisations for commercial purposes.

-Latest reports and findings
+Latest findings and report

-The latest Drinking and Drug Use among Young People in England report and key findings are available in the HSCIC publication catalogue.
+The latest Smoking Drinking and Drug Use among Young People in England report and key findings are available in the HSCIC publication catalogue.